The Most Opulent Train Journeys to Take Across the Globe

 3. Seven Stars in Kyushu Cruise Train

 Japan might be best known for its high-speed bullet trains, but the country excels at slow train travel, too.
-The designer of the luxurious Seven Stars in Kyushu, which the Kyushu Railway Company launched in 2013, took inspiration from the legendary Orient Express, but combined its Western-style decor with Japanese elements, like elaborate kumiko woodwork and handcrafted ceramics by the Kakiemon and Seiroku kilns.
-The train offers two- and four-day itineraries around the its namesake island, Kyushu.
+The designer of the luxurious Seven Stars in Kyushu, which the Kyushu Railway Company launched in 2013, took inspiration from the legendary Orient Express but combined its Western-style decor with Japanese elements, like elaborate kumiko woodwork and handcrafted ceramics by the Kakiemon and Seiroku kilns.
+The train offers two- and four-day itineraries around its namesake island, Kyushu.

-4. Rovos’ Pride of Africa
+4. Rovos’s Pride of Africa

 South African railway company Rovos operates the Pride of Africa, a 1920s-inspired passenger train, on a network of itineraries spread across South Africa, Namibia, Zimbabwe, Tanzania, and Angola.
 The journeys combine scenic rail routes with adventures off the trains, from safaris to wine tastings.
-A little bonus: The train only reaches 37 miles per hour, so guests can open the windows to take in the landscapes and the breeze.
+A little bonus: The train reaches only 37 miles per hour, so guests can open the windows to take in the landscapes and the breeze.

 5. Belmond Royal Scotsman